gzachariadis/Python.Challenges/README.md

 ##### Objective

-- Write a Function that accepts a string parameter, reverses each word in the string and return the string with every word reversed.
+- Write a Function that, given a string parameter, reverses each word in the string and returns the string with every word reversed.

 ##### Constraints